National-Clinical-Cohort-Collaborative/short-course-2024-january/sessions/session-3/extraction/README.md

 ## Identify Source Tables & their Relationships

-- In most EHR research, conceputally start with the database’s patient.
+- In most EHR research, conceptually start with the database’s patient.
   With OMOP, this table is called [`person`](https://ohdsi.github.io/CommonDataModel/cdm60.html#PERSON).